 And these sorts of investments are available over and over again.

 Skeptical?
 Don't be.
-Wall Street doesn't always recognize quality, even when it's staring it right in the face.
-In 2000 and 2001, for example, Research In Motion
+Wall Street doesn't always recognize quality even when it's staring it right in the face.
+Between 1993 and 1995, for example, Apple

-Yet they've all gone on to be tremendous winners since then, rising more than eight to 11 times in value!
+Yet they've all gone on to be tremendous winners, rising seven to 70 times in value despite some recent difficulties.

-That brings me to small caps.
-They're volatile.
-Some of our Motley Fool Hidden Gems recommendations have suffered recently during earnings season.
-Yet the fact remains that small caps offer the greatest returns to investors.
+Which brings me to small caps.
+Pundits are saying that this is the year their bull run ends.
+We may even see some substantial declines this year.
+But the fact remains that small caps offer the greatest returns to investors.
 But you must, as we recommend, give them time.

 The Foolish bottom line

-Because there will be weeks, months, and maybe even a few years of zero gain in the market, we encourage all of our members at Hidden Gems to use a long time horizon when assessing their portfolios.
-While that can be difficult during choppy times like these, it's absolutely crucial for building long-term wealth, and perhaps even superwealth.
+Because there will be weeks, months, and maybe even a few years of zero gain in the market, we encourage all of our members at Hidden Gems to take a long time horizon when assessing their portfolios.
+While that can be difficult during choppy times like these, it's absolutely crucial to building long-term wealth, and perhaps even superwealth.